New Parliament Building, Zimbabwe

-New Zimbabwe Parliament Building is a government-owned building in Zimbabwe, built to replace the old Parliament House in Harare.
-The building with six floors is intended to house both the upper and lower houses of the Zimbabwean Parliament.
-The parliamentary chambers within the high-rise can accommodate up to 650 legislators, their offices, conference rooms and meeting spaces.
+New Parliament Building is the seat of the Parliament of Zimbabwe, located in Mount Hampden, Zimbabwe, built to replace the old Parliament House in Harare.
+The parliamentary chambers within the high-rise building can accommodate up to 650 legislators, their offices, conference rooms and meeting spaces.
 The engineering, procurement and construction (EPC) contract was awarded to Shanghai Construction Group, who erected the building between December 2018 and April 2022.

 Location

 The building is located on a 50000 m2 piece of land, in the community of Mount Hampden, in Mashonaland West Province, approximately 25 km northwest of Harare, the capital and largest city in the country.

 Overview

 Under construction since November 2018, the office complex consists of six floors, arranged in concentric circles around a central parliamentary chamber with a seating capacity of 650 people.
 When finished, the entire complex will comprise approximately 33000 m2 of office space.
 Exterior surface parking for 800 vehicles will be provided in the development.
-The construction was funded with a US$140 million grant by the Government of China to the Zimbabwean government.
+The construction was funded with a US$140 million grant by the Government of China to the Zimbabwean Government.